dahlia/fedify/docs/manual/federation.md

 production use (as you can guess from the name, it is only available in Deno runtime).

-As a separate package, [@fedify/redis] provides [`RedisMessageQueue`] class, which is a Redis-backed implementation for production use.
+As separate packages, [@fedify/redis] provides [`RedisMessageQueue`] class, which is a Redis-backed implementation for production use, and [@fedify/postgres] provides [`PostgresMessageQueue`] class, which is a PostgreSQL-backed implementation for production use.

 Further details are explained in the [*Message queue* section](./mq.md).